BRIKEV/express-oas-validator/README.md

 });
 ```

-## methods
+## Key methods

 ### init(openApiDef, options)

-This methods initiates the validator so that `validateRequest` and `validateResponse` can be used in different files.
+This method generates a new instance of the validator, which will provide us with the `validateRequest` and `validateResponse` methods that we can use to validate the input and output of our endpoints.

+It's possible to generate multiple instances using different API definitions and / or configuration.

 **Parameters**